ranjan008/optimic/doc/whitepaper.md

 ## 9. Conclusion

 Optimic represents the next evolution in derivatives trading, combining the sophistication of traditional options markets with the transparency and accessibility of blockchain technology.
-By building a high-performance Layer 1 blockchain specifically for options and algorithmic trading, we eliminate the barriers that have historically limited access to these powerful financial instruments.
+By building a high-performance Layer 1 blockchain specifically for options trading with a fair collateral system, we eliminate the barriers that have historically limited access to these powerful financial instruments.

 Our tokenomics model ensures sustainable growth while providing multiple value accrual mechanisms for OMC token holders.
-The deflationary design, combined with utility-driven demand, creates a robust economic foundation for long-term protocol success.
+The transparent fee structure, combined with fair penalty distribution, creates a robust economic foundation that benefits all participants.

+**Collateral & Fee System Summary:**
+- **Buyers**: Pay premium fee to platform + provide sufficient collateral to guarantee execution
+- **Sellers**: Receive 50% of penalty fees + provide sufficient collateral to guarantee fulfillment
+- **Platform**: Receives 100% of premiums + 50% of penalty fees
+- **Execution Guarantee**: Collateral ensures trade completion or fair compensation

-The future of derivatives trading is decentralized, transparent, and globally accessible.
+The future of derivatives trading is decentralized, transparent, and fair to all participants.
 Optimic is building that future today.

 ---